-Before becoming a statistic in this example Google Analytics dashboard, these sales were probably leads first, and the more you can optimize lead generation, the more sales you’ll be ultimately drive.
+Before becoming a statistic in this example Google Analytics dashboard, these sales were probably leads first, and the more you can optimize lead generation, the more sales you’ll ultimately drive.

-Many of said it before and I’ll say it again—the purpose of content marketing is to attract an audience.
+Many have said it before and I’ll say it again—the purpose of content marketing is to attract an audience.
 A loyal audience that is, one that raises their hand in some digital way to alert you to the fact that they find your content valuable, and when doing so, alert you to the fact that they should be considered a potential future customer.

 In other words, a lead.

 Lead generation is important to track because your efforts in nurturing them eventually lead to sales, which eventually leads to higher content marketing ROI.

 The number of leads your content is generating is another metric that can be tracked in a CRM if you have one available, but if not, you can use Google Analytics to do this as well.

 This example from OptinMonster illustrates how to use funnel visualization by traveling to conversions > goals > funnel visualization to do so: